Progent: Securing AI Agents with Privilege Control: 's Privilege Control Policy

-Our domain-specific language, as shown in \cref{fig:syntax-lang}, provides agent developers and users with an expressive and powerful way to achieve privilege control.
-For each agent, a list of policies $\policies$ can be defined to comprehensively safeguard its executions.
-Each policy $\policy{} \in \policies$ targets a specific tool and specifies conditions to either allow or forbid tool calls based on their arguments.
-Policies can also be assigned different priorities to indicate the severity of the tool calls they capture.
-When a call is blocked, a policy's ``Fallback'' operation can handle it, such as by providing feedback to help the agent recover automatically.
-An optional ``Update'' field allows for new policies to be added after a policy takes effect, reflecting any state changes that may occur.
+\system{}'s privilege control policy, as defined in \cref{fig:syntax-lang}, provides an expressive and powerful way to achieve privilege control.
+A \system{} policy $\policy$ is a list of rules that collectively describe the set of tool calls the agent is allowed to issue.
+Each rule $R \in \policy$ targets a specific tool and specifies conditions to either allow or forbid tool calls based on their arguments.
+A rule's ``Fallback'' operation can describe how to handle a blocked tool call.
+We describe the core constructs of each rule below.

-To make it easier to understand, we next describe in detail the core constructs of each policy $\policy{} \in \policies{}$ in a high-level, abstract way.
-Later in \cref{sec:method-impl}, we provide the implementation details based on JSON Schema~\cite{jsonschema}.

-\paragraph{Effect, Conditions, and Priority} As illustrated in the row ``Policy'' of \cref{fig:syntax-lang}, the definition of a policy starts with \effect{} \tname{}, where Effect \effect{} specifies whether the policy seeks to allow or forbid tool calls, and \tname{} is the identifier of the target tool.
-Following this, $\overline{\expr_i}$ defines a conjunction of conditions when a tool call should be allowed or blocked, based on the call's arguments.
-This is critical because a tool call's safety often depends on the specific arguments it receives.
-For instance, a fund transfer to a trusted account is safe, but one to an untrusted account can be harmful.
+\paragraph{Effect and Conditions} As illustrated in the row ``Rule'' of \cref{fig:syntax-lang}, the definition of a rule starts with \effect{} \tname{}, where Effect \effect{} specifies whether the rule seeks to allow or forbid tool calls, and \tname{} is the identifier of the target tool.
+Following this, $\overline{\expr_i}$ defines a conjunction of conditions specifying when a tool call should be allowed or blocked, based on its arguments.
+These conditions are critical because a tool call's safety often depends on the specific arguments it receives.
 Each condition $\expr_i$ is a boolean expression over $p_i$, the $i$-th argument of the tool.
 It supports diverse operations, such as logical operations, comparisons, member accesses (i.e., $\pname_i$\kw{[}$n$\kw{]}), array length (i.e., $\pname_i$\kw{.length}), membership queries (i.e., the \texttt{in} operator), and pattern matching using regular expressions (i.e., the \texttt{match} operator).
-Next, each policy has a priority number \priority{}, which determines its level of importance.
-Higher-priority policies are considered and evaluated first during runtime, as we detail in \cref{sec:method-exec}.